Jianwen Emperor: Course of the war

 The government army used firearms and rocket weapons to kill tens of thousands of rebels at Dongchang in Shandong in January 1401.
 During the retreat to Beijing, Zhu Di narrowly escaped capture.
 In late February, the rebels launched an attack, and they crushed the government armies in April.
-In response, the Emperor dismissed Qi and Huang on 17 April and appointed Ru Chang in Qi's place.
+The Emperor dismissed Qi and Huang on 17 April and appointed Ru Chang in Qi's place.
 Together with Ru, Li Jinglong also emerged as a leader of the peace faction at court.
 The insurgents continued to raid the enemy's supply lines throughout the summer, while the fronts in Shandong and southern Beizhili were moving back and forth.

 Zhu Di launched an offensive in January 1402.
 On the advice of the Nanjing eunuchs, he advanced westward instead of through the fortified cities along the Grand Canal, where the government forces were stronger.
 This strategic decision proved successful as the government forces in the west were weaker, allowing the rebels to disrupt their lines.
-The government's attempt to stop the rebel advance by sending reinforcements led by General Xu Huizu to the north failed.
+The government's attempt to stop the rebel advance by sending reinforcements led by Xu Huizu to the north failed.
 The rebels continued their southward march, and captured Xuzhou, a city in northwestern Nanzhili, by the beginning of March.
-As a result, the government was forced to withdraw its troops from Beijing and Shandong to defend Nanzhili.
+The government was forced to withdraw its troops from Beijing and Shandong to defend Nanzhili.